anilCSE/gaia/docs/resources/reproducible-builds.md

 ./contrib/gitian-build.sh linux
 ```

-At the end of the procedure, build results can be found in the `./gaia.sigs` directory:
+At the end of the procedure, build results can be found in the `./aneka.sigs` directory:

 Please refer to the `contrib/gitian-build.sh`'s help screen for further information on its usage.

 ## Signatures upload

-Once signatures are generated, they could be uploaded to gaia's dedicated repository: https://github.com/cosmos/gaia.sigs.
+Once signatures are generated, they could be uploaded to aneka's dedicated repository: https://github.com/vitwit/aneka.sigs.
 The build script can take care of cloning the signatures repository and commit the signed result too:

 ```